Dynamics of neural fields with exponential temporal kernel: The model and the equilibrium solution

 The crucial idea in neural field models is that the incoming activity $S(x,t)$ is obtained by a spatial convolution via an integral with some convolution kernel $J(x,y)$, that is,

 Here, $c>0$ is some constant that involves various temporal and spatial scales, $\Omega$ is the spatial domain which is usually taken as $\mathbb{R}$ or $\mathbb{R}^2$ in the literature, although other choices, like $\mathbb{R}^3$ or $S^2$, are neuro-biologically plausible and mathematically tractable.
 The synaptic weight function $J$ typically describes local excitation--lateral inhibition or local inhibition--lateral excitation.
-The function $F$ is a transfer function (for instance a sigmoid or a Heaviside function $H(v-v_\mathrm{th})$, for some threshold $v_\mathrm{th}$; however, later on, $F$ needs to be smooth), $I_2(x,t)$ is an internal input current, $d(x, y$) is the distance between $x$ and $y$ (for instance the Euclidean distance $|y-x|$) and $\nu>0$ is the transmission speed of neural signals.
+The function $F$ is a the transfer function (for instance, a sigmoid or a Heaviside function $H(v-v_\mathrm{th})$, for some threshold $v_\mathrm{th}$; however, later on, $F$ needs to be smooth), $I_2(x,t)$ is an internal input current originating from the synaptic connectivity between the neurons in the neural population.
+When a neuron fires, it releases neurotransmitters into the synaptic cleft, influencing the neighboring neurons by exciting or inhibiting their activity.
+This synaptic interaction results in an internal input current $I_2(x,t)$ (i.e., feedback from within the neural population itself) that affects the rate of change of neural activity at each point in space.
+It is worth noting that, unlike most studies where only the external input current is considered, the presence of external and internal input currents (i.e., $I_1(x,t)$ and $I_2(x,t)$, respectively) in neural field modeling allows for a more comprehensive description of how neural activity evolves over space and time, considering both the impact of external stimuli and the intrinsic interactions among neurons within the population.
+The distance $|y-x|$ between $x$ and $y$ (for instance the Euclidean distance), and $\nu>0$ is the transmission speed of neural signals.
 Thus, a finite transmission speed introduces a distance-dependent transmission delay, which approaches $0$ as $\nu\rightarrow\infty$.
 We also assume a homogeneous field where the connectivity $J(x,y)$ depends only on the distance $|y-x|$, and so we replace $J(x,y)$ by an even function $J(y-x)$.
-In our numerical investigations we will use the following spatial {convolution kernel \cite{hutt2005analysis} and sigmoid transfer function \cite{wilson1973mathematical,robinson1997propagation}:}
+In our numerical investigations, we will use the following spatial {convolution kernel \citep{hutt2005analysis} and sigmoid transfer function \citep{wilson1973mathematical,robinson1997propagation}:}